KerstenDoering/PubMedPortable/documentation/documentation.rst

 - python-psycopg2>=2.4.5 (dependency from SQLAlchemy)

-- if there is not yet a superuser for the PostgreSQL database, create one with the name of your local account
+- If there is not yet a superuser for the PostgreSQL database, create one with the name of your local account:

     - sudo -u postgres createuser \--superuser <user_name>